 Aluminium EN AW-1050

 Aluminium alloy 1050 is a widely used aluminium grade for sheet metal forming.
 Although the strength values are low, its great corrosion resistance and high ductility make it a great fit for many applications.
 Another reason to use it is the nice reflective surface aluminium 1050 provides.
 The most common temper type is H14 – work hardened by rolling to half hard, not annealed.

 Some uses include lamp reflectors, food containers, architectural flashings, electrical industry appliances and heat exchangers,

 Aluminium EN AW-5052

 Has the highest strength from the common non-heat-treatable aluminium grades and has a comparatively better fatigue strength.
 Its great corrosion resistance makes it a good fit for solutions in marine environments.
 Good formability and weldability, acceptable machinability.
-Also offers good resistance to wearing.
-Common temper type is H32 – work hardened by rolling + stabilised by low-temperature heat treatment for quarter hardness.
+Also offers good resistance to wear.
+The common temper type is H32 – work hardened by rolling + stabilised by low-temperature heat treatment for quarter hardness.